changeworld/azure-docs.pl-pl/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="create-the-main-method"></a>Utwórz metodę Main
+## <a name="create-the-main-method"></a>Create the Main method

-1. W `Main` metoda aplikacji, pobierz nazwę pliku i danych binarnych obrazu:
+1. In the `Main` method of your application, get the filename and binary data of your image:

     ```csharp
     var filename = GetImageFileName(imagePath);
     var imageBinary = GetImageBinary(imagePath);
     ```

 2. Skonfiguruj treść żądania POST przez sformatowanie dla niego ograniczenia.
-Następnie wywołaj `startFormData()` i `endFormData` do utworzenia danych formularza:
+Then call `startFormData()` and `endFormData` to create the form data:

     ```csharp
     // Set up POST body.